TheLinuxSham/Crypto-Dashboard/README.md

 pip install -r requirements.txt
 ```
 You will also need to change login credentials in *user_data.py*.
 When the program is run it will create a website on localhost (http://0.0.0.0:8080/).

+The code has been simplified and shortened.
+Also switched to english language partially.
+Theoretically another currency can be added through *user_data.py*.